Md. Minhazul Haque

 sudo apt install -y fprintd libfprint-2-tod1-broadcom libfprint-2-tod1-goodix libfprint-2-tod1

-Once done, you need to check if the device is detected by fprintd .
-Run fprintd-list with your username and something similar to the following should appear.
+Once completed, you need to verify if the device is detected by fprintd.
+Run fprintd-list with your username, and you should see something similar to the following.

 sudo fprintd-list minhaz